The Monthlies Project

 Not only does period poverty negatively impact physical, mental, and emotional health, it can create a barrier to equal opportunity in education.
 Lack of access to menstrual health products can cause students with periods to miss or be late to class or feel anxious about period care.
 Chronic absenteeism affects achievement in school and leads to educational inequity.

-The Monthlies Fund within the Women’s Fund for the Fox Valley Region, will be a resource to schools and community programs in the Fox Valley to access menstrual health products.
+The Monthlies Fund within the Women’s Fund for the Fox Valley Region, will be a resource to schools and community programs in Northeast Wisconsin to access menstrual health products.
 Programs can apply for menstrual health products and/or support for product distribution.

-Join us for our second annual event at Poplar Hall in Appleton
+Join us for our third annual event at Poplar Hall in Appleton

 HELP END PERIOD POVERTY.